beckitrue/container-app-workshop/nginx/nginx/README.md

 ### Get the IP address of the containers

-To get the IP address of a contianer, you can run the `docker inspect <container-name>` command and look for the `IPAddress` field.
+To get the IP address of a contianer, you can run the `docker inspect <container-name> or id` command and look for the `IPAddress` field.

 For example, to get the IP address of the `simple-web` container, you would run the following command: